 IRM is the leading professional body for risk management.
-We are an independent, not-for-profit organisation that champions excellence in managing risk to improve organisational performance.
+We drive excellence in managing risk to ensure organisations are ready for the opportunities and threats of the future.

-We do this by providing internationally recognised qualifications and training, publishing research and guidance and raising professional standards across the world.
-Our members work in all industries, in all risk disciplines and across the public, private and not-for-profit sectors.
+We do this by providing internationally recognised qualifications and training, publishing research and guidance, and setting professional standards.
+We are a not-for-profit body, with members working in all industries, in all risk disciplines and in all sectors around the world.